Tags: augmented reality, iOS, virtual reality

 What does augmented reality actually means and how it works in particular cases?
-The DB Best powered application integrates the selected 3D model of an object into the live picture from the camera.
+The DB Best powered augmented reality application integrates the selected 3D model of an object into the live picture from the camera.
 So, the user can see a combination of a real-world picture from camera and the virtual object on the smartphone’s screen.

 The virtual objects behavior and the way they fit into to the real-world environment may depend on the actual picture from the camera (for example, the size of the real objects may be considered).
 We use the voice commands recognition and the color marker motion detection to control the position of the virtual objects on the screen.
 You can find more information about how we actually do that in the corresponding paragraph.

 Virtual Reality (VR) is a realistic and immersive simulation of a 3D environment.
 Usually, the developers use the 360-degree panoramic content to simulate the virtual environment.

 Using a VR headset is the easiest way to experience the virtual reality in action.
 The virtual reality headsets can be divided into 2 types.
 Some of them have built-in screens and can work as an autonomous device (Oculus Rift, HTC Vive).
 And the VR headsets of the second type require connecting a smartphone because they use its screen to display the image in the side by side format (affordable and accessible Google Cardboard).